findarace/docs/platforms/webhooks.md

 ### `event.updated`

-Triggered when an event is updated.
+Trigger when an existing (already authorised) event is updated.

 **Payload:**
 ```json